Witness says Paul Flores admitted to killing Kristin Smart: ‘He was 1,000% serious’

 Also on Thursday, Hudson testified that Goodwin told her information about a white four-wheel-drive pickup truck that was connected to the Flores family and a drone video.

-When Hudson met with San Luis Obispo County sheriff’s Det.
-Clint Cole, she told him about her meeting with Lambert and the information Goodwin told her, she testified.
+When Hudson met with San Luis Obispo County Sheriff’s Detective Clint Cole, she told him about her meeting with Lambert and the information Goodwin told her, she testified.

 Hudson again asserted she only met with Lambert for about 20 minutes and spoke briefly on the phone at least once.